 However, it may well be that the local authority refuses to provide meals under this Act.
 If you get a refusal in your case, legal advice will be needed to decide whether this can be challenged.
+2 Section 512 of the Education Act 1996 and The Education (Transfer of Functions Concerning School Lunches etc.) (England) (No. 2) Order 1999 3 More information on who is eligible under Universal Credit is in Department for Education Free School Meals guidance 4 Section 512C(1) of the Education Act 1996 IS YOUR CHILD MISSING OUT ON FREE SCHOOL MEALS?

-ELECTIVE HOME SCHOOLING

-If you have chosen to home-school your child, they are not eligible for free school meals.
+ELECTIVE HOME SCHOOLING If you have chosen to home-school your child, they are not eligible for free school meals.
 A legal challenge to this is unlikely to be successful, as the family is choosing voluntarily to educate their child at home, rather than at school where they could receive free school meals (if eligible).

-IF THE LOCAL AUTHORITY REFUSES YOUR REQUEST

-If you get a refusal from your council please email imogen.steele@contact.org.uk

-FURTHER INFORMATION

-Contact is proud to support a parent-led campaign aimed at stopping disabled children missing out on free school meals.

-Our Free School Meals webpage includes more information about the campaign.

-Please email imogen.steele@contact.org. uk to let us know if these template emails are successful in getting a reasonable adjustment using the template letters in this guide.

-There is also lots of information about getting help for your child at school and sources of financial support on our website.
+FURTHER INFORMATION Contact is proud to support a parent-led campaign aimed at stopping disabled children missing out on free school meals.
+Our free school meals webpage includes more information about the campaign.
+Please email imogen.steele@contact.org.uk to let us know if these template emails are successful in getting a reasonable adjustment using the template letters in this guide.
+There is also lots of information about getting help for your child at school and sources of financial support on our website. (h) contact.org.uk Ø 0808 808 3555 ACKNOWLEDGEMENTS We would like to acknowledge the following people in the creation of these resources.

-contact.org.uk

-ACKNOWLEDGEMENTS

-We would like to acknowledge the following people in the creation of these resources.

 Firstly, we are grateful to the public law and human rights lawyers, Alex Rook, Rosie Campbell and Katie Sinclair from Rook Irwin Sweeney and Steve Broach from 39 Essex Chambers for their part in writing this guide and its accompanying template letters.
 We would also like to acknowledge everyone who donated to Crowd Justice to support this work and the free school meals campaign.

-Lastly, it is only due to the tireless work of the parent-led campaign and its founder Natalie Hay, who have called for inclusivity within the FSM system since 2022, that these resources exist.
-Contact is proud to support a parent-led campaign aimed at stopping disabled children missing out on free school meals.
+Lastly, it is only due to the tireless work of the parent-led campaigner and founder Natalie Hay, who has called for inclusivity within the free school meals system since 2021, that these resources exist.
+Natalie Hay independently decided to raise funds and create a crowdfund to enable a legal investigation to happen and to cover all legal costs for this campaign (including these template letters).